qt/qtbase/README.md

 the 'nacl' branches for qtbase and then check out the corresponding branch for other modules.

-The 5.4 build is a stable build and is recommended when staring out.
+The 5.4 or 5.6 builds are a stable builds and are recommended when staring out.
 You may also want to use the exact SDK version listed below.

 The "dev" build has a few more moving parts, where the 'dev' branch for other modules